macaba/PrecisionFDM/README.md

 Make another mark on the filament, extrude 25mm and cut it off.

-Measure distance between markings with vernier and use measurement to calculate new steps-per-mm.
+Measure distance between markings with vernier.

+Use this value to calculate new steps-per-mm.

 #### Example
 ````